OctopusDeploy/blog/blog/2019-11/docker-in-ci-cd-pipelines/index.md

 ---
-title: Beyond Hello World: Docker containters in a CI/CD pipeline
+title: "Beyond Hello World: Docker containers in a CI/CD pipeline"
 description: Demonstrating how to incorperate Docker containers in a CI/CD pipeline
 author: shawn.sesna@octopus.com
 visibility: private